 Duloxetine (By mouth)

-Treats depression, anxiety, diabetic peripheral neuropathy, fibromyalgia, or chronic muscle or bone pain.
+Treats depression, anxiety, diabetic peripheral neuropathy, fibromyalgia, and chronic muscle or bone pain.
 This medicine is an SSNRI.

 When This Medicine Should Not Be Used